 A preferred creditor has the right to obtain payment from a business ahead of other creditors.
-This status is of most importance when the borrower enters bankruptcy and there are not enough residual assets to pay all creditors.
-Preferred status is conferred when a creditor obtains a valid lien on the borrower's assets or a right to payment by some other means.
-Typically, a preferred creditor may be able to obtain the full amount owed by a borrower, while general (unsecured) creditors obtain reduced payments or no payments at all.
+This status is of most importance when the debtor enters bankruptcy and there are not enough residual assets to pay all creditors.
+Preferred status is conferred when a creditor obtains a valid lien on the debtor's assets or a right to payment by some other means.
+Typically, a preferred creditor may be able to obtain the full amount owed by a debtor, while general (unsecured) creditors obtain reduced payments or no payments at all.
 For example, a bank issues a loan to a borrower in exchange for collateral; the collateral allows the bank to obtain full repayment if the borrower enters bankruptcy.
 Similarly, a government entity has a legal right to obtain unpaid taxes from a bankrupt business.